 What is human factors and ergonomics and why does it matter in healthcare?

-Human factors – “Human Factors and Ergonomics is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data and methods to design in order to optimise human well-being and overall system performance.”
+Human Factors – “Human Factors and Ergonomics is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data and methods to design in order to optimise human well-being and overall system performance.”
 International Ergonomics Association.

-CIEHF recommend using human factors
+CIEHF recommend using Human Factors within healthcare

 To investigate incidents – a human factors approach takes a wider view, moving away from the idea of ‘human error’ and a ‘root cause’ to explore concepts of emergence and performance variability.
 To think about systems -avoid a reactionary quick fix and try to understand the interactions and flows within a system of work to find solutions.
 To think about design – how to design and test equipment, workspaces or processes with the end-user in mind

 Being Human’s approach combines human factors science and theory with extensive clinical experience, expertly translating these concepts to the real world of healthcare.
 Our diverse team are all experts in their field including Human Factors/Ergonomics, Psychology, Patient Safety, Clinical Education, Nursing and Medicine.
 With significant clinical experience in maternity, theatres, critical care, renal, ED and anaesthetics.

 Meet the Senior TeamThank you for choosing Being Human in Healthcare.As healthcare professionals and educators we understand the need to adapt aviation style Human Factors knowledge and techniques, to make them more relevant and applicable to the highly complex and variable world of health and social care.We look forward to meeting you and sharing our enthusiasm for Human Factors.

 Dr Jennifer Blair